sremm/sremm/README.md

 👀 My biggest interests lie in the field of sports, health, performance optimization.
 Within sports, anything that deals with acrobatics is of special interest.
 Currently I'm active as a coach and athlete in cheerleading.

-When it comes to programming, I see it as an awesome tool, that helps make data useful.
+When it comes to programming, I like making data accessible so that it can be made useful for real people.

 My sharpest tools in my toolbox:
  - Using python to automate everything